mohitpai/journey-optimizer.en/help/using/action/consent.md

 >title="Visualize consent policies that will apply at runtime"
 >abstract="Marketing actions bring in consent policies that combine action parameters and individual profile consent values to filter out users.
 Get the latest definition of these policies by clicking the button to refresh."

-When adding the custom action in a journey, several options allows you to manage consent.
+When adding the custom action in a journey, several options allow you to manage consent.
 Click the **Show read-only fields** to display all parameters.

 The **Channel** and **Required marketing action**, defined when configuring the custom action, are displayed at the top of the screen.
 You cannot modify these fields.

 ![](assets/consent4.png)

 You can define an **Additional marketing action** to set the type of custom action.
 This allows you to define the purpose of the custom action in this journey.
 In addition to the required marketing action, which is usually specific to a channel, you can define an additional marketing action which will be specific to the custom action in this particular journey.
-For example: a workout communication, a newsletter, fitness communication, etc. Both the required marketing action and the additional marketing action will apply.
+For example: a workout communication, a newsletter, a fitness communication, etc. Both the required marketing action and the additional marketing action will apply.

 ![](assets/consent3.png)